DuroMax vs Cat

 Expert Analysis

 DuroMax and Cat represent two very different approaches to the portable generator market.
-DuroMax offers a broad catalog of 31 models spanning a wide range of power outputs and use cases, while Cat maintains a focused lineup of just 5 published generators.
-In head-to-head scoring, DuroMax leads in nearly every measured category, posting an average overall score of 6.2 compared to Cat's 4.6.
-DuroMax also outperforms in value (5.3 vs 2.0), quality (6.3 vs 4.4), practical features (5.2 vs 4.2), and feature set (7.0 vs 1.6).
+DuroMax fields a broad catalog of 31 models, giving buyers a wide range of wattage classes and fuel options to choose from.
+Cat, by contrast, offers just 5 published models, limiting consumer choice but leaning on its well-known heavy equipment brand name.
+When it comes to the numbers, DuroMax holds a clear edge in nearly every scored category, posting an average overall score of 6.3 compared to Cat's 4.6.

 Key Differences